denzveloper/denzveloper.github.io/_posts/2022-12-06-LCN_Number_Handle.md

 ![TV remote]({{ site.baseurl }}/images/lcnhandle/lastremote.webp)

 ## What is LCN?
 LCN is Logical Channel Number was using in television for easily numbering TV Program by genre, group, company, or any other purpose.
-This LCN work best by
+This LCN work best by remote control.

 ## LCN in Indonesia